 David Elder Lectures

 Glasgow Science Centre is proud to host the David Elder Lectures in partnership with the University of Strathclyde's Department of Physics.
 The David Elder lecture series presents a line-up of fascinating talks by expert astronomers, spaceflight pioneers, award-winning science writers and broadcasters.
-This lecture series continues the tradition of monthly astronomy lectures in Glasgow which began with the first David Elder Lecture in 1905, 112 years ago!
+This lecture series continues the tradition of monthly astronomy lectures in Glasgow which began with the first David Elder Lecture in 1905, 113 years ago!

 This regular monthly programme of talks runs over the winter months each year.
 Each lecture costs only £6.
 These lectures have proved so popular that the speakers deliver the same lecture twice a night, at 6.30pm and 8pm – so why not book now?
 Each lecture lasts approx. 1 hour and is best suited to older teenagers and adults.

 - Time: 6.30pm and 8pm unless otherwise stated